alpiepho/flutter_drawing_app/README.md

 The arrow/chevron at the top or left allows hiding all controls so you can take a screen shot to save drawings.
 It also disables drawing so you don't add unwanted lines, say to switch apps on an iPhone.

+There are various clear options associated with the 'pencil' button:
+- clear all
+- undo last line
+- undo last point
+- redo all (TBD)
+- redo last line (TBD)
+- redo last point (TBD)
+Tap the '...' below the  'pencil' button to switch modes.

 More features will certainly be added.
 Stay tuned.